 - Lobbying government for support on international issues;

-- Working with international organizations like International Seed Federation (ISF), International Seed Testing Association (ISTA), Organisation for Economic Co-operation and Development (OECD);
+- Working with international organizations like International Seed Federation (ISF), Seed Association of the Americas (SAA), North American Plant Protectipon Organization (NAPPO), International Seed Testing Association (ISTA), Organisation for Economic Co-operation and Development (OECD);

 - Organizing special projects to address specific trade matters.